-George Orwell's Animal Farm had taught us that two legs were bad, and four legs were good.
-And the story of the failure of Quadraphonics in an almost parallel Orwellian tale of avarice and excess; as a lazy and greedy music-industry squandered this unprecedented era of good fortune to prove the same was not true with loudspeakers: two it seemed were good, and four were bad!
+George Orwell's Animal Farm taught us that two legs were bad, and four legs were good.
+The story of the failure of Quadraphonics in an almost parallel Orwellian tale of avarice and excess; as a lazy and greedy music-industry squandered this unprecedented era of good fortune to prove the same was not true with loudspeakers: two it seemed were good, and four were bad!

-What happened?
-In effect, the rapacious labels tried to licence the technology to each other for vast sums of money.
+In effect, the rapacious labels tried to licence the technology to each other.
 A situation that clearly wasn't viable and resulted in a plethora of rival, and largely incompatible systems being developed rather than pay a competitor's licence fees.
 The result of course, was failure for all the systems.
 And a damning failure too; to the extent that "Quadraphonic" has now become a byword of nineteen-seventies excess and technical sleaze.

 And yet, beneath the marketing veneer and the squalid business dealings, Quadraphonic sound was based on some genuine psychophysics and some very clever technology.
 And, as home-cinema proved thirty years later, the public do indeed have an appetite for "surround sound".
-Furthermore, many important recordings were made in the various Quadraphonic formats.
+Moreover many and important recordings were made in Quadraphonic.

 The challenge of encoding four channels of information on the medium of the LP record, which had only just been adapted to carry two stereo channels was not an inconsequential problem in 1970.
 It was solved in various ways: the two main approaches being:

 CD-4's high frequency carrier technique was borrowed from radio ideas.
-In theory it provides true 4-channel replay.
-But the practical realisations involved pushing vinyl replay beyond its realistic performance-envelope.
-Despite considerable innovation in the development of special styli and manufacturing techniques, the records were easily damaged and wore out very quickly.
-Virtually none are playable today and Stereo Lab does not support the decode of CD-4 recordings.
+In theory, it provides true 4-channel replay.
+But the practical realisations involved pushing the performance-envelope of vinyl records to their limits.
+Despite considerable innovation in the development of special styli and manufacturing techniques, the records were easily damaged and wore out quickly.
+However, there still exist record-collectors who are fans of the CD-4 so, Stereo Lab supports the decoding of CD-4 recordings.

-More successful were the systems based on phase-amplitude matrixing techniques.
+The other systems were based on phase-amplitude matrixing techniques.
 These systems all derive ultimately from a theory developed by mathematician and musician, Peter Scheiber.
 The easiest way to comprehend the ideas behind matrix Quadrophony is to consider the manner in which the stylus moves in a stereo record groove, as illustrated below.